-- · Archaeology and History of Antiquity
+- Archaeology and History of Antiquity

-- Biblical-Theological Studies (Affiliation and Extension Programs)
+- Biblical-Theological Studies (Off-Campus Programs)

 - Biblical and Cognate Languages

-- · Church History
+- Church History

 - Intercultural Studies

 - Intertestamental (Jewish) Studies

 - Jewish and Muslim Faiths

-- · Mission Studies
+- Mission Studies

-- New Testament Studies
+- · New Testament Studies

 - Old Testament Studies

 - Theological Studies

-The MA in Religion degree with the research orientation is designed to fulfill the needs of students planning further graduate study in biblical studies, religion, or theology.
+The MA: Religion degree with the research orientation is designed to fulfill the needs of students planning further graduate study in biblical studies, religion, or theology.
 The general academic orientation should fulfill the needs of students who plan to engage in religious or secular endeavors which require a strong background in an emphasis.
-The MA in Religion is offered both on campus and at affiliation and extension centers outside the United States.
-When offered at affiliation sites, the program may reflect context-sensitive needs in its curriculum as approved by the seminary faculty.
+The MA: Religion is offered both on campus and at off-campus centers outside the United States.
+When offered at off-campus sites, the program may reflect context-sensitive needs in its curriculum as approved by the seminary faculty.